What is news anxiety?

-News anxiety was first discussed by psychologists in the early 1990s when 24-hour rolling news became a phenomenon on television.
-Today, the news sits in our pockets, bags, and desks, via smart devices and laptops making it hard to avoid
+News anxiety – also sometimes called media stress, news overwhelm, and news overload – was first discussed by psychologists in the early 1990s, when 24-hour rolling news became a phenomenon on television.
+Today, the news sits in our pockets, bags, and desks, via smart devices and laptops, making it hard to avoid.

-News can cause us to feel an array of emotions, including:
+News can cause us to feel an array of emotions, including happiness, anger, sadness, overwhelmed, and can make us upset.

-Social media and online news coverage often covers negative reports and stories.
-Negative news generates increased levels of cortisol in our bodies (your body’s main stress hormone) leading to heightened levels of anxiety which we are not designed to sustain.
-This can lead to potential physical and mental health problems or unhealthy habits including:
+Social media and news coverage often features negative reports and stories.
+Negative news generates increased levels of cortisol in our bodies – your body’s main stress hormone – leading to heightened levels of anxiety which we are not designed to sustain at chronic levels.
+This can lead to potential physical and mental health problems, or unhealthy habits including:

 - ‘Doom-scrolling’ websites and social media feeds